top of page

 • Take some snaps at the Gateway of India

-• A self-guided food tour using the Dishoom Cookbook
+• Do a self-guided food tour using the Dishoom Cookbook

 • Pop into the Taj Palace Hotel for tea and admire the grandeur!
 (Or stay here for a night as an extra special treat!)